GaneshPhapale/kubernetes-tekton-cicd/README.md

   The docker login command will store the credential in default configuration file /root/.docker/config.json

  3. Also you need to create secret for pull reference in case of your private dockerhub registery.
-To crreate it use:
+To create it use:

     $ kubectl create secret generic <your-secret-name> \
       --from-file=.dockerconfigjson=<path/to/.docker/config.json> \